The Data Cycle

 └── sub-N

-To detect acquisition groups in your data set, change into working/
+To detect acquisition groups in your data set, see here

 Rename, merge or delete parameter groups